Sole Trader vs Limited Company

 These two company structures are actually only two of several, but 9 times out of 10, these are the two that you will be deciding between.

-That being said, it’s not the end of the world if you choose one structure, and later find out you’d be better off as another, you can switch any time you please.
+That being said, it’s not the end of the world if you choose one structure, and later find out you’d be better off with another, you can switch any time you please.
 Just make sure it’s the most efficient course of action.

 At A Glance